CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_l4_l7_third_party_device.html.markdown

 * `l4l7_device_application_security_group` - (Optional) Naming for the Third Party Device Application Security Group of the Cloud L4-L7 Third Party Device object.
 Type: String.
 * `l4l7_third_party_device` - (Optional) Naming for the Third Party Device of the Cloud L4-L7 Third Party Device object.
 Type: String.
 * `managed` - (Optional) Is the device is managed.
 Allowed values are "no", "yes", and default value is "yes".
 Type: String.
-* `mode` - (Optional) Mode of the Cloud L4-L7 Third Party Device object.
+* `mode` - (Read-Only) Mode of the Cloud L4-L7 Third Party Device object.
 The value for specifying if the device is legacy (classical VLAN/VXLAN) or supports service tag switching (STS).
-Allowed values are "legacy-Mode", and default value is "legacy-Mode".
 Type: String.
 * `package_model` - (Optional) Package Model of the Cloud L4-L7 Third Party Device object.
 Type: String.
 * `prom_mode` - (Optional) Promiscuous Mode of the Cloud L4-L7 Third Party Device object.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `service_type` - (Optional) Service Type of the Cloud L4-L7 Third Party Device object.
 Allowed values are "ADC", "COPY", "FW", "NATIVELB", "OTHERS", and default value is "FW".
 Type: String.